United States racial unrest (2020–2023): Manuel Terán protests, January 2023

 Protests were held in several US cities in reaction to the killing of Manuel Terán, a Venezuelan-born person, who was fatally shot by a Georgia State Patrol officer on January 18, 2023, while protesting the construction of a police training facility in Atlanta, Georgia.
+A independent autopsy in March revealed that Terán was shot fourteen times while sitting cross-legged with their hands raised.
 The Stop Cop City protests that Terán was participating in were part of longstanding tensions over police killings in the United States since George Floyd's murder.
 Demonstrators opposed the construction of a police facility in a Black and Brown neighborhood.
-Terán was considered one of the only Black or Brown persons who participated in the forest protest and his killing raised further questions of racism in law enforcement conduct.
+An anonymous protester identified Terán as one of the only Black or Brown persons who participated in the forest protest, and his killing raised further questions of racism in law enforcement conduct.

 Notable protests and vigils were held in Atlanta, Bridgeport, Minneapolis, Nashville, Philadelphia, and Tucson from January 20–22, 2023.
 Some demonstrators spray painted graffiti on Bank of America buildings to protest the company's involvement in financing the facility's construction.
 Protests in Atlanta on January 21, 2023, briefly turned violent as some demonstrators threw objects, set police car on fire, and smashed windows of bank buildings with hammers.
 The Atlanta riot had broad participation from people across the United States.
 Six people—most of whom were White and from outside of the US state of Georgia—were arrested and charged criminally for actions during the January 21 riot.
+After arrests at a March music festival connected to the movement, defense attorneys for activists expressed concerns that police were targeting out-of-state individuals for arrest.
+One attorney stated that police appeared to "split detainees up into local people and out of towners."
+This concern is in reference to the fact that, out of 44 people detained at the festival, all 11 people released without charge were Atlanta residents.